WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 LEFT: B61 bomb in various stages of assembly.
 The nuclear component is contained in the small, silver cylinder near the left upper middle of the picture.
 (Wikipedia) RIGHT: Internal nuclear components of the B61 bomb.
 (Images: Wikipedia)

 Such tactical weapons as nuclear bunker busters were probably employed because of their ability to destroy hardened structures.
-Destroying the steel core of the Towers as well as punching a hole in the steel bar netting of the periphery for a plane to slip inside would have posed a considerable challenge for the planners.
+The WTC Towers were built to withstand strong forces such as a plane crashing into them.
+Mindful of this, and aware that destroying the steel core of the Towers as well as punching a hole in the steel bar netting of the periphery for a plane to slip inside would pose a considerable challenge, the planners decided to employ mini-nukes.

 Tasks that nuclear bunker busters can perform with ease: